-The morning time attracts men that have just come in from sea after a night of fishing as well as men that are about to start their daily routine.
+The morning time attracts men that have just come in from the sea after a night of fishing as well as men that are about to start their daily routine.

 If you get there at a lucky time, you'll be able to see a fish auction and maybe even a tiger shark being chopped up and sold off by the chunk.

 You can do a bit of snacking around this market and also drink a few cups of freshly squeezed sugar cane juice mixed with lime and ginger.

-If you find yourself going in circles trying escape the maze, there's always a friendly local that will willingly help you out and direct you to the path you need.
+If you find yourself going in circles trying to escape the maze, there's always a friendly local that will willingly help you out and direct you to the path you need.

 Though it's run down and not in use anymore, the former Zanzibar High Court with its Moorish architecture is among my favorite buildings to view in Stone Town.

-Though it's not the most impressive museum in the world, it does offer some good insights into the history of the island.
+Though it's not the most impressive museum in the world, it does offer some useful insights into the history of the island.

 Lukmaan Restaurant in Stone Town arguably serves the best Zanzibari biryani and pilau in town – and that's an achievement to be proud of!

 I usually go with the fish or beef biryani first and if I'm feeling up for it, I also down a plate of fish pilau.

-In the afternoon there's time to leisurely browse the shopping district that's filled to capacity with souvenirs and exotic Zanzibar gifts to bring home.
+In the afternoon there's time to leisurely browse the shopping district that's filled with souvenirs and exotic Zanzibar gifts to bring home.

 He serves an exquisite kahawa ya tangawizi (ginger coffee) which is the perfect way to ease into the afternoon and chat with friends.

-All you have to do is walk up to a table, grab whatever skewers look tasty and they'll throw them on the grill for you.
+All you have to do is walk up to a table, grab whatever skewers look tasty, and they'll throw them on the grill for you.

 Note: Eat at the stalls that have plenty of locals eating there too, so you know the food is delicious and fresh.